-B.21 This analysis can be complemented by one which factors in the planned reform to RPI which will take place in 2030, when the methodology and data sources of CPIH will be brought into RPI.
+B.21 This analysis can be complemented by one which factors in the reform to RPI which is planned to take place in 2030, when the methodology and data sources of CPIH will be brought into RPI.
 To take this into account, for each RPI scenario, a simple adjustment can be made to illustrate the effect if RPI were one percentage point lower from 2030 onwards.
 This simplified assumption is for illustrative purposes and not a forecast.
-As shown in Chart B.6, with these changes, ILG issuance would be more cost-effective than conventional gilts in scenarios where RPI stayed below approximately 4.5% (on average) during the period up to 2030.
+As shown in Chart B.7, with these changes, ILG issuance would be more cost-effective for maturities greater than 12 years relative to conventional gilts in scenarios where RPI stayed below approximately 3% (on average) during the period up to 2030.